pytest-dev/pytest-runner/README.rst

 ------------------

-This technique is deprecated - if you have standalone scripts you wish to invoke with dependincies, `use rwt
+This technique is deprecated - if you have standalone scripts you wish to invoke with dependencies, `use rwt
 <https://pypi.org/project/rwt>`_.

 Although ``pytest-runner`` is typically used to add pytest test